mpzarde/java-trie/readme.txt

 1) Make case sensitivity optional
 2) Separate dump type functions into separate class to have clean trie class
 3) Clean up the java interface and add javadocs everywhere.

-If you have any questions or feedback feel free to drop me an email at mpzarde@truecool.com.